Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

 Assessment Methods

-Assessment is conducted by qualified assessors using a combination of tools and methods, in accordance with the principles of assessment (fairness, flexibility, validity, reliability) and the rules of evidence (valid, sufficient, current, authentic).
-Students will be assessed as either Competent or Not Yet Competent based on their performance against the unit requirements.
+Assessments are conducted in an environment that provides realistic, in-depth scenarios and simulations, with all the relevant equipment and resources of the workplace or community setting, to evaluate students’ skills and knowledge.
+They are carried out by qualified assessors using a combination of tools and methods, in accordance with the principles of assessment—fairness, flexibility, validity, and reliability—and the rules of evidence, ensuring all evidence is valid, sufficient, current, and authentic.
+Students are assessed as either Competent or Not Yet Competent based on their performance against each requirement of the unit of competency.

 Assessment methods may include: